How should we use a credit card? Great question, huh?

 With my card, each 35 PHP I spend it earns 1 point and 8000 points can have my next annual fee be waived.

 That is almost 280,000 PHP worth of spending.
 That is hard if you are not a hardcore shopper and if your limit is very limited as mine.
 But don’t lose hope!

 So what you can do about it is to use your card for daily spending.

-Got a night out with friends and its chip in?
+Got a night out with friends and it’s a chip in?